Satwik-uppada/Operating-system/README.md

 # Operating-system
-# this program is to check first-fit simulation of a memory management
+This program is to check first-fit simulation of a memory management
+# outputs of this program
+1.Number of blocks allocated
+2.Number of blocks wasted
+3.Total memory allocated to the blocks
+4.Table of remaining memory after allocation of processes 5.Total Fragmentation
+6.Average Fragmentation